 Thanks to its price, this one has attracted a huge number of user reviews.
-It has more than 6,000 user reviews on Amazon and an average rating of 4-stars out of 5.
 People like it for its suction power, durability, and value for money proposition.

 It packs a flexible design, wherein you can rotate the mount 360-degree and pull down the foot bracket if you have a bigger phone.
 Plus, the soft padding safeguards the phone from getting scratched.

 It charges via USB-C, and similar to the one above, you will need to attach a USB-C cable to it.
 The company ships a USB-C to USB-A cable.
 However, it doesn’t come with a compatible fast charging adapter.

 However, the low price point means you will have to give up on some features.
 In this case, it’s the type of mount.
 The Aukey Wireless Car Charger comes only with an air-vent mount and doesn’t bundle an additional dashboard mount.

 While the design is not as sleek as some of its counterparts, you can rest assured that your phone will charge at an appropriate speed.
 It’s highly flexible.
 You can rotate the cradle to a horizontal position or, you can extend the telescopic arm, as per your preference.

 Charge-wise, it packs a decent punch.
 While compatible iPhones will draw 7.5W power, Android phones can get as much as 10W.